- About Us

 To avoid coming up short at retirement, Hal should work with a financial planner to determine a suitable dollar amount to automatically deduct from each paycheck and invest in his ESIP or other outside accounts.
 A regular savings program can help keep Hal on track to accomplish all of his goals — not just the ones around the next corner.

-I’d be happy to sit down with you to discuss the ways in which you can overcome the potential pitfalls your personality presents when it comes to your investments and your overall financial picture.
-Because I work with Chevron executives, managers, employees and retirees, I'm knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
-In fact, chances are you may know one of my Chevron clients and you can ask them how working with a financial planner has helped them.
+Wed be happy to sit down with you to discuss the ways in which you can overcome the potential pitfalls your personality presents when it comes to your investments and your overall financial picture.
+Because we work with Chevron executives, managers, employees and retirees, we're knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
+In fact, chances are you may know one of our Chevron clients and you can ask them how working with a financial planner has helped them.

 * Asset allocation does not guarantee a profit or protect against losses.